All nominations to the Vanier Canada Graduate Scholarships (Vanier CGS) program will undergo an evaluation by an agency-specific selection committee.

 Vanier Scholars are awarded after a competitive review process.

-Students must be nominated by an eligible Canadian university.
-The scholarship liaison officer at each eligible Canadian university is responsible for coordinating the university review to determine the selected candidates and forwarding those nominations to the Vanier CGS program in accordance with their university's allocation.
+Students must be nominated by an eligible Canadian institution.
+The scholarship liaison officer at each eligible Canadian institution is responsible for coordinating their internal institution review to determine the selected candidates and forwarding those nominations to the Vanier CGS program in accordance with their institutions quota.

 Once submitted to the Vanier CGS program, each nomination is evaluated by an agency-specific selection committee.
 Each selection committee recommends up to 56 candidates (for a combined total among the three federal granting agencies of up to 167 candidates) to the TAPs steering committee based on the candidate's academic excellence, research potential and leadership (potential and demonstrated ability).